Boston Music Awards: 2020

-The 2020 Boston Music Awards were not conducted in person like in from previous years due to Covid-19.
-The "Best Artist of the Year" Award went to hip-hop group, BIA.
+The 2020 Boston Music Awards were not conducted in person like in from previous years due to COVID-19.
+The "Best Artist of the Year" Award went to hip-hop artist, BIA.

 2019

 The 2019 Boston Music Awards took place on December 11, 2019.
 Cousin Stizz made it back-to-back by winning the "Best Artist of the Year" Award.